raunakdoesdev/claudescholar/README.md

 Prompt engineering improvements to improve accuracy of actions

 ## Acknowledgements
-We would like to thank and acknowledge the creators of many of the open source tools and projects that were used in this work.
+We would like to thank and acknowledge the creators of many of the tools and projects that were used in this work.
 We were truly standing on the shoulders of giants.
 - [David Huang](https://twitter.com/dhuang26) for his help overall and implementation of CrEM algorithm used for muatations!
+- [Oloren Orchestrator](https://oloren.ai) for building and deploying the backend workflows
 - [Mol*](molstar.org) tool for protein visualization
 - [EPAM](https://lifescience.opensource.epam.com/ketcher/index.html) for their open source molecular editor, Ketcher
+- [Vercel](vercel.com) for both Next.js framework + deployment